mastering-js/masteringjs.io/tutorials/fundamentals/remove-last-char.md

 `slice()` is generally easier, however other methods available are `substring()` and `replace()`.
 `substring()` does not have negative indexing, so be sure to use `str.length - 1` when removing the last character from the string.
-`replace()` takes either a string or a regular expression as its `pattern` argument but if it is a string, it only replaces the first instance.
+`replace()` takes either a string or a regular expression as its `pattern` argument.
+Using `/.$/` as the regular expression argument matches the last character of the string, so `.replace(/.$/, '')` replaces the last character of the string with an empty string.

 ```javascript
 let str = 'Masteringjs.ioF';